Arad railway station

-Arad Central railway station (Gara Centrală din Arad) is the largest railway station in the city of Arad, and the largest in the Arad County.
+Arad railway station (Gara Arad) is the largest railway station in the city of Arad, and the largest in Arad County.
 It is the second largest railway station in the western region of Romania, immediately after Timișoara Nord railway station.

 History

 The main building was designed by Hungarian architect Ferenc Pfaff, when Arad was a major city of the Austro-Hungarian Empire.

 Operators

-The station is being served by the infrastructure operator Compania Națională de Căi Ferate CFR, which owns the station building and infrastructure, and the private operator Regiotrans.
+The station is managed by the infrastructure operator Compania Națională de Căi Ferate CFR, which owns the station building and infrastructure, and served by trains of the state-owned operator and multiple private operators.

-Arad Central services are in majority connected to the CFR 200 Main Line from Brașov/Bucureṣti Nord to Curtici.
+Train services mostly run on the CFR 200 Main Line from Brașov/Bucureṣti Nord to Curtici.
 The Arad–Curtici line is the main railway link to Western Europe toward Budapest Keleti.